emmiegit/canji/README.md

 pip install -r requirements.txt
 ```

+Presently, however, all the dependencies are purely cosmetic and thus optional.
+Scripts will work fine without them.

 Then, we need to extract and process radicals as separate SVGs.
 This involves both pulling out component radicals (e.g. 亻or 糹), it also copies full characters like 頑.

 ```sh